How much are Delta SkyMiles worth?

 How to choose the best card for Delta Airlines

 The best travel card for Delta Airlines will be an American Express travel rewards card or a co-branded Delta Airlines card.
-Choosing the right one for you may come down to whether you prefer the flexibility of a general travel rewards card or the airline-specific perks offered with Delta airline credit cards.
+Choosing the right one comes down to whether you prefer the flexibility of a general travel rewards card or the airline-specific perks offered with Delta airline credit cards.

 General travel rewards cards

 Transferring your points to miles is one of the best ways to use Amex points.
 Not only do you get greater flexibility when booking travel, you also get the chance to redeem your Amex rewards for a greater value than you might get from Delta SkyMiles.
-With the right high-value transfer partner, we estimate Amex points are worth 2.1 cents on average — one of the highest redemption rates available.
+With the right high-value transfer partner, we estimate Amex points are worth around 2.0 cents on average — one of the highest redemption values available.

 Here’s a look at the three best American Express travel rewards cards.

-The American Express® Green Card is a solid, all-around travel rewards card that earns 3X Membership Reward points for travel, restaurant purchases made worldwide and 1X Membership Reward points for all other purchases.
-It also comes with additional travel perks and protections that can help to offset its $150 annual fee.
+The American Express® Green Card* is a solid, all-around travel rewards card that earns 3X Membership Reward points for travel, transit and restaurant purchases made worldwide while earning 1X Membership Reward points for all other purchases.
+It also comes with a few additional travel perks and protections that can help to offset its $150 annual fee.

-If you spend $3,850 annually between both of these categories, you’ll earn 11,550 Membership Rewards points that are transferable to Delta SkyMiles.
-From there, you can redeem your miles for flights with a value of roughly 1.3 cents each, making your 11,550 miles worth $150.15 in value — enough to offset the card’s annual fee.
+If you spend $4,167 annually between both of these categories, you’ll earn 12,501 Membership Rewards points that are transferable to Delta SkyMiles.
+From there, you can redeem your miles for flights.
+At an average value of about 1.2 cents per mile, your 12,501 miles are worth $150 in travel — enough to offset the card’s annual fee.

-The American Express® Gold Card is a heavy-hitter for food and dining purchases, offering 4X Membership Rewards points at restaurants, Uber Eats purchases and at U.S. supermarkets (up to $25,000 in purchases per year, then 1X points).
-It also awards 3X points on flights booked directly with airlines or via American Express Travel and 1X on all other purchases.
+The American Express® Gold Card is a heavy-hitter for food and dining purchases, offering 4X Membership Rewards points on restaurant, Uber Eats and at U.S. supermarket purchases (up to $25,000 in purchases per year, then 1X points).
+It also awards 3X points on flights booked directly with airlines or through American Express Travel, and 1X on all other purchases.

-These boosted rates are generous enough to help offset the card’s $250 annual fee with modest spending, but the card’s additional perks, including $100 hotel credit, $120 Uber Cash and $120 dining credit, sweeten the pot.
+These boosted rates are generous enough to help offset the card’s $250 annual fee with modest spending, but the card’s additional perks — including up to a $100 hotel experience credit, up to $120 annually in Uber Cash ($10 per month, automatically) and up to $120 annually in dining credits (as up to $10 per month in statement credits) — sweeten the pot.
 Like with the American Express Green Card and the Platinum Card, every Membership Rewards point you earn is transferable to Delta SkyMiles.

 If you’re looking for a premium travel card loaded with top-of-the-line features, The Platinum Card® from American Express is a top contender.

-Along with its nearly $1,709 value from perks alone, this card rewards cardholders with 5X Membership Rewards points for every dollar spent on directly booked airfare and all flights and hotels booked through Amex Travel (on up to $500,000 per year).
+Along with its approximately $1,709 value from perks alone, this card rewards cardholders with 5X Membership Rewards points for every dollar spent on directly booked airfare and all flights and prepaid hotels booked through Amex Travel (on up to $500,000 per calendar year).
 It also rewards 2X points for prepaid car rentals through Amex Travel and 1X on all other purchases.

-One of the major downsides to the card is its $695 annual fee.
+A major downside to the card is its $695 annual fee.
 Plus, it’s not the best option if you’re looking to quickly earn bonus rewards in everyday spending categories like groceries, dining or gas.
 If you value flexibility but luxury perks aren’t your priority, you may prefer the Amex Green or Gold cards.

 Airline branded cards